 At CAG Oxfordshire we offer support, advice and expertise to help everyone work together.

 Our member groups span the county and work on a wide variety of issues.
 They welcome new volunteers and offer an easily accessible way of getting involved in climate action whether your interest lies in biodiversity, waste reduction, food surplus, community cohesion or active transport.
 To find a group near you take a look at our listings.
 If you’d like to get involved in some way, you’ll find all their information and contact details on their pages.

-The network runs over 4,000 events per year, attended by over 80,000 residents, and contributes over 50,000 volunteer hours to the county.
+The network runs over 4,000 events per year, attended by over 80,000 residents, and contributes nearly 100,000 volunteer hours to the county.
 Events range from repair cafes and seedling swaps to talks by leading activists and environmentalists.
 Everyone is welcome to join events, volunteer with a group or apply to join the network.